kkj9333/Virtual-Box/README_en-us.md

 - Support sharing virtual backpacks with other players;
 - Open virbox with the specified item;
 - Automatic sorting and sorting of virtual backpacks;
+- Automatic sorting and sorting of Player's Inventory (BETA);
 ### Possible features:
-- Automatic sorting and sorting of Player's Inventory;
 - Item consolidation